 A new project and thumbnails of the images will be created automatically.
 The images are prepared for automatic 3D reconstruction:

 If the camera ELCOVISON 10 is unknown, select a suitable CCD size from the dialog "CCD size for unknown digital camera".
 This size should come very close to the correct size, or ELCOVISON 10 may not be able to orient the images correctly.

 Start the automatic reconstruction with "Automatic orientation and reconstruction" - "With natural points".

-A "Save As" dialog appears.
-If possible, save the project to a local hard disk with enough free space for the temporary data generated by ELCOVISION 10.
+A "Save as" dialog box appears.
+If possible save the project to a local hard disk, preferably an SSD with enough free space for the temporary data created by ELCOVISION 10.

 The first page of the orientation wizard appears:

 If you took pictures yourself and the camera was refocused during shooting, uncheck "Together" in the camera list.